"Spur should be investigated": SA furious that Babel, Ocean Basket owe workers

 According to @IOL, the raid, which included the Hawks, the Department of Labour, and the Department of Home Affairs, yielded more infringements of the country's labour laws.
 Both restaurants did not comply with the Minimum Wage Act, which states that workers should receive at least R27.58 per hour.

-Babel owed its workers, including cleaners and servers, over R560,000 in unpaid wages.
-The workers received as little as R150 per shift and worked 12 to 15 hours, contravening the Basic Conditions of Employment Act.
+Babel owes its workers, including cleaners and servers, over R560,000 in unpaid wages.
+The workers received as little as R150 per shift and worked 12 to 15 hours at a time, contravening the Basic Conditions of Employment Act.

 View the tweet here: